Jeff Gorton: Personal life

 Gorton was born and raised in Melrose, Massachusetts.
 He is a graduate of Bridgewater State University with a degree in physical education in 1991, and he received his master's degree from Springfield College in sport management in 1993.

-Gorton resides in Somers, New York, with his wife, Cyndi, and their two sons.
-The family previously resided in Reading, Massachusetts during his tenure with the Bruins.
+Gorton resides in Dorval, Quebec with his wife, Cyndi and their two sons.
+The family previously resided in Reading, Massachusetts during his tenure with the Bruins and Somers, New York during his tenure with the Rangers.